teodora-samardzhieva/softuni-bookstore-nov-2025/README.md

 This is intentional for learning purposes.

 ## Bonus Feature

-- Implement cloud file storage using Firebase
+- Implement cloud file storage using Firebase(to store photos)

+## Bonuses not described in the assignment but has practical use:

+- Search bar in Catalog for better UX
+- Responsive design for mobiles and desktop